Judopay/JudoKit/README.md

 ## Requirements

 Versions >= 6.2.5 require Xcode 8 and Swift 3.
-Version 6.2.4 is the last version to be supported by Xcode 7.3.1 and Swift 2.2.
+Version 6.2.4 is the last version to support Xcode 7.3.1 and Swift 2.2.

 ## Getting started